Visiting the Library

 Admission to the library is free and open to everyone.
 Our staff are always willing to help and advise.
 We are a reference library - you cannot borrow.
 All material can be studied on site, and a photocopying/scanning service is available.
 You can use your own digital camera as long as you abide by our policy on photography.

-If you want to visit the library you need to make an appointment.
+If you want to visit the library to study you need to make an appointment.
 Individual and group tours are also welcome by appointment.
 You can also drop in between 1pm and 5pm on Wednesdays to Fridays.

 There is an hour-long tour of the library on the first Wednesday of each month at 2pm - to book a place call 0161 736 3601 or email enquiries @ wcml.org.uk